OpenAperture/workflow_orchestrator/README.md

 ## Module Responsibilities

-The WorkflowOrchestrator module is responsible for the following actions within CloudOS:
+The WorkflowOrchestrator module is responsible for the following actions within OpenAperture:

 * Identify next Workflow step (via milestones), and publish request
 * If “workflow_completed” flag is true, stop executing Workflow milestones.